 The objective of this study was to evaluate the impact of a multidisciplinary SRMC, involving urologists and interventional radiologists, on treatment decision-making.
 The findings suggest that the SRMC may have an impact on patient decision-making regarding treatment for their SRM.
-Following implementation of the clinic, there was an observed increase in proportions of TA and IRE, which are procedures performed by interventional radiologists.
+Following implementation of the clinic, there was an observed increase in proportions of TA and IRE, which are procedures performed by IRs.
 Moreover, there was a significant decrease in patients choosing AS and surgery, which are in the domain of urology.
-Overall, once consulted by the multidisciplinary team, patients opted for less invasive yet potentially curative approaches over predominantly active surveillance and surgical modalities for their lesions.
+Overall, once consulted by the multidisciplinary team, patients opted for less invasive yet potentially curative approaches over predominantly AS and surgical modalities for their lesions.

 The results of this study are consistent with other studies researching the impact of multidisciplinary assessments in urological malignancies.
-Kurpad and colleagues evaluated the effect of a multidisciplinary tumour board on the diagnosis and treatment decisions of patients (n = 269) newly presenting with a urologic malignancy (prostate, bladder, kidney, testicle, other).
+Kurpad and colleagues evaluated the effect of a multidisciplinary tumor board on the diagnosis and treatment decisions of patients (n=269) newly presenting with a urological malignancy (prostate, bladder, kidney, testicle, other).
 The authors found that 38% of patients experienced a change in their diagnosis and/or treatment, 35% had no change, 17% were labelled as "not applicable" (i.e., case was not categorizable to mentioned choices), and 10% required further analysis.
+They found that the impact of these discussions was greatest for lower-stage diseases, where more treatment options potentially exist.
+Between the discussions of patients (n=269) newly presented that the impact of these discussions was greatest for lower-stage diseases, where more treatment options potentially exist.
+Between the discussions of patients (n=269) newly presented that the impact of these discussions was greatest for lower-stage diseases, where more treatment options potentially exist.

-They found that the impact of these discussions was greatest for lower stage diseases, where more treatment options potentially exist.
-Similarly, the impact of collaborative methods have been reported specifically for the treatment of prostate cancer patients.
-Calculation and colleagues reported increased adherence to guidelines and an extension of available treatments for patients who attended the multidisciplinary clinic.23 In terms of SRM management, only one study has examined the clinical influence of multidisciplinary teams.20 Lallas and colleagues assessed associations between treatment choice and several clinical factors at their SRMC.
-Consistent with our study, the authors concluded that collaborative discussions facilitated informed patient decision-making in one organized visit.20 Thus, the multidisciplinary care model appears to facilitate informed decision for SRM patients.
+Similarly, the impact of collaborative methods have been reported specifically for the treatment of prostate cancer patients. ^{22,23} Korman and colleagues reported increased adherence to guidelines and an extension of available treatments for patients who attended the multidisciplinary clinic.
+23 In terms of SRM management, only one study has examined the clinical influence of multidisciplinary teams.
+20 Lallas and colleagues assessed associations between treatment choice and several clinical factors at their SRMC.
+Consistent with our study, the authors concluded that collaborative discussions facilitated informed patient decision-making in one organized visit.
+20 Thus, the multidisciplinary care model appears to facilitate informed decision for SRM patients.